| April 11, 2025

 Safely disposing of these meds will limit the risk of accidental poisoning and medication abuse.

-- Medication lock boxes can help you keep all of your medications locked up tight in one convenient place.
-These are an excellent solution if you have multiple prescription medications or a want to lock up both rx and OTC meds in one secured location.
+• Medication lock boxes can help you keep all of your medications locked up tight in one convenient place.
+These are an excellent solution if you have multiple prescription medications or want to lock up both Rx and OTC meds in one secure location.

-- Keep it out of sight to help ensure that you aren’t making it easy for anyone to find.
-If you have teens or children frequenting your home, don’t leave medications laying around on bedside tables or in easy-to-access medicine cabinets.
+• Keep it out of sight to help ensure you aren’t making it easy for anyone to find.
+If you have teens or children frequenting your home, don’t leave medications lying around on bedside tables or in easy-to-access medicine cabinets.

 How to Dispose of Meds

 Getting rid of medicine isn’t as easy as opening the trash can lid or toilet seat and tossing it in.
-To safely dispose of old meds, there are certain, specific steps you should follow.
+To safely dispose of old meds, there are certain, specific steps you should follow to protect your family, your community, and the environment.

 Proper Medication Disposal Method